The Help (soundtrack): Reception

 Reviewing for both the musical score and soundtrack, James Christopher Monger of AllMusic wrote for the former, saying: "the soundtrack, a 12-track collection of oldies, classic country and R&B dutifully mirrors the heydays of the civil rights movement", and for the score: "Newman's sweet/sad and pastoral score stands up perfectly well on its own, brandishing its own distinct shade of Americana that manages to incorporate the whole melting pot, rather than just skim off the top."
-The Joy of Movies wrote "Like a lot of Thomas Newman’s other works, the score for The Help runs on the slightly more minimalist side.
+'A review published by The Joy of Movies said: "Like a lot of Thomas Newman’s other works, the score for The Help runs on the slightly more minimalist side.
 The simple melodies are memorable throughout and pleasant to listen to.
 The recurring themes are quite nicely developed and there are interesting wind instrument elements throughout, along with the likes of piano, guitar, and strings.
 Ultimately, with an appropriate mix between more serious and lighter tones, it works."

-Filmtracks.com wrote "The Help is an effectively competent score that once again proves Newman a master of expressing convincing tones for America's Deep South.
+A review published by Filmtracks.com said: "The Help is an effectively competent score that once again proves Newman a master of expressing convincing tones for America's Deep South.
 It doesn't have the infectious personality or melodic exposition of an enduring benchmark like Fried Green Tomatoes, but its respectful sense of restraint is admirable.
 The hour-long album presentation is absent source material and is a mostly tonal, effortless listening experience that will be a pleasure to appreciate for those seeking to hear Newman return to his early 1990s sensibilities, even if it does manifest itself in the form of somber, atmospheric grace."
-Collider's Natasha McMeekin wrote "The Help catches us off guard at times: it often switches from moments of humor and light-heartedness to moments of utter dejection, despair, and complete discomfort.
+Colliders Natasha McMeekin wrote: "The Help catches us off guard at times: it often switches from moments of humor and light-heartedness to moments of utter dejection, despair, and complete discomfort.
 Unsurprisingly, Newman understands this and works in tandem with the film's ever-changing shift in tone.
 The feel-good moments possess an upbeat cadence and whimsy that make us laugh along when our beloved characters experience precious moments of mirth.
 However, Newman shines in moments where performances and emotions become raw and thought-provoking.
 His suspension of gorgeous strings, and slow but poignant melodies, never outshine the characters in these moments."